jvermeir/ShoppingList/README.md

 recipe lines show as:

-- day of the week | recipe | delete button
+done - day of the week | recipe | delete button
 - day can be changed using dropdown menu
 - recipe can be changed by typing in a text field